seansaville/seansaville.github.io/content/blog/staffplus-london-2023.md

 ## Setting goals as a Staff+ Engineer

-The previous talk I mentioned focused on weekly planning - this talk from [Sabrina Leandro](https://twitter.com/saleandro) covered planning at the macro level - i.e. "what I'm doing this quarter" through to "what I'm doing this year".
+The previous talk focused on weekly planning - this talk from [Sabrina Leandro](https://twitter.com/saleandro) covered planning at the macro level - i.e. "what I'm doing this quarter" through to "what I'm doing this year".

 I really liked Sabrina's methodical approach to laying out her goals - creating a spreadsheet detailing what she was committing to, the expected impact, the relative priority, and how it tied in to her company's career ladder.
 The actual